 I remember everything.

-One thing I didn’t feel—couldn’t feel—was the actual pain of our loss.
+One thing I didn’t feel—couldn’t handle—was the actual pain of our loss.
 I did, however, feel extreme exhaustion: physically and mentally.
-Having to make so many immediate decisions in the midst of a traumatic event is anything but easy.
-I just wasn’t able to fully grasp the magnitude of what I went through.
+Making so many immediate decisions during a traumatic event is anything but easy.
+I couldn’t fully grasp the magnitude of what I went through.
 It didn’t seem real.
 That was until I got home…

-When I walked into our apartment and saw the nursery, everything became real.
 No mother ever expects to be leaving the maternity ward without her newborn.
-When I stayed in bed for days with the blinds closed and I barley ate, it became real.
-When my breasts started to leak and there was no baby for me to feed, it became real.
-When the first person texted me to see how my pregnancy was going, it became real.
+Everything became real when I walked into our apartment and saw the nursery.
+It became real when I stayed in bed for days with the blinds closed and barely ate.
+When my breasts started leaking, and I had no baby to feed, it became real.
+It became real when the first person texted me to see how my pregnancy was going.

 Through the muck and mire of it all, I clung to this Bible verse: